sourcegraph/about/handbook/direction/code-graph/index.md

 ## Focus Areas

 We are focused on several themes to help make our one year vision a reality.
 They are not listed in priority order, as we are pursuing all of them.
-To see how these play into what any particular product area is delivering, take a look at the individual team direction pages, as indexed on our [direction home page](../index.md#code-graph)
+To see how these play into what any particular product area is delivering, take a look at the individual team direction pages linked at the [top of this page](#code-graph).

 ### Make the power of the Code Graph easier to find and use